Deep-MI/hipsta/README.md

 12. create supplementary files for visualization

+## Current status and future development:

+The hippocampal shape and thickness analysis package is currently in its beta stage, which means that it's open for testing, but may still contain unresolved issues.
+Future changes with regard to the algorithms, interfaces, and package structure are to be expected.

+In the near future, we anticipate the following changes and additions:

+- improved documentation including walk-through examples
+- improved interfaces and installation options; availability as a python package
+- provision of Docker and/or Singularity files to avoid issues with differences in dependencies and enviroments

 ## Usage:

 `python3 shapetools.py --filename <filename> --hemi <hemi> --lut <lookup-table> [--outputdir <OUTDIR>] [further options]`